 Hurricane Laura packs the strongest winds the region has ever seen — but that's not the biggest threat

-Hurricane Laura is now forecast to be the strongest storm to ever make landfall along the western Louisiana and north Texas coast, with winds of 145 mph and storm surge of up to 20 feet.
+Hurricane Laura is the strongest storm to ever make landfall along the western Louisiana and northern Texas coast, bringing catastrophic storm surge, extreme winds and flash flooding as it hit as a Category 4 storm.
 But what determines how much devastation a hurricane produces, and what hazards cause the most damage, varies from storm to storm.

 Meteorologists rate hurricanes by the intensity of the maximum sustained winds.
 It's fairly simple: the stronger the winds, the stronger the hurricane: